 If you know or even suspect that you have bed bugs, call us as soon as possible to have one of our highly-trained pest management professionals inspect and treat your home before the issue can become worse and spread further.

-Bug Busters USA’s bed bug service is a thorough, complete eradication of these parasites with follow up treatments and a 100 % guarantee.
+Bug Busters’s bed bug service is a thorough, complete eradication of these parasites with follow-up treatments and a 100 % guarantee.
 Here’s how we do it:

-- We start with a full, thorough inspection of nearby rooms and areas where the bed bugs may have travelled, not just of the areas you think may be infested.
+- We start with a full, thorough inspection of nearby rooms and areas where the bed bugs may have traveled, not just of the areas you think may be infested.

 - If bed bugs are found, your pest management professional will explain your options, including the preparation required of you for successful treatment, and schedule an appointment for the treatment.

 - The infested rooms will be aggressively treated with a combination of materials that have been time-tested to be effective against bed bugs.
 We can also treat adjacent rooms to ensure that the bed bugs will not simply hide somewhere else.

 - We can provide protective bed bug covers for your beds to prevent future infestations.

 - We can place special bed bug monitors in key areas to track the treatment process.

-The Bug Busters USA bed-bug service is designed to guarantee successful eradication and help you and your family prevent future infestations.
+The Bug Busters bed-bug service is designed to guarantee successful eradication and help you and your family prevent future infestations.

 If you have questions about bed bugs please call or email us today!